sbuergers/cookiecutter_data_science_template/{{cookiecutter.repo_name}}/README.md

     ├── run                <- Contains script to run the model and create final output.
     │   └── configs        <- Various config files, e.g. one used for production, one for testing.
     |
+    ├── pipelines          <- Similar structure to {{pkg_name}}, but for R (deleted when python is selected) │   ├── data_sources   <- Scripts to download or generate data │   ├── models         <- Scripts to train models and then use trained models to make predictions │   ├── preprocessing  <- Scripts to preprocess data from `data_sources` to obtain features for ML │   └── visualization  <- Scripts to create exploratory and results oriented visualizations
+    |
     ├── tests              <- Include all unit and integration tests here.
     |
-    ├── conftest.py        <- Necessary for smooth integration of coverage reports │
+    ├── conftest.py        <- Necessary for smooth integration of coverage reports (only python) │
     ├── README.md          <- The top-level README for developers using this project.
     |